 Pension income allowance is different for single person and spouses.
-The maximum amount is the full national pension in the first municipal category times 1.37.
-While the full national pension is different for single persons and spouses, also the maximum allowance is different, 7,150 euro for single and 6,140 euro for spouses.
+The maximum amount is the full national pension (in the first municipal category until 2007) times 1.37 minus maximum amount of basic allowance.
+While the full national pension is different for single persons and spouses, also the maximum allowance is different, 7,150 euro for singles and 6,140 euro for spouses in 2007.
+In 2009 the different treatment of spouses was abolished.
+In 2010 the deduction linked to basic allowance was replaced with fixed deduction 1,480 euros.
 The allowance cannot be more than pension income.
-If pure earned income exceeds the maximum allowance, the allowance is decreased by 70 percent of the exceeding income.
+If pure earned income exceeds the maximum allowance, the allowance is decreased by 70 percent of the exceeding income (in 2007).